 - Network printers are available throughout the campus — faculty and staff members should speak with others in the department so that those printers closest to them are available.
 Local printers are generally detectable when connected to a system.
 If issues arise contact the Technology Helpdesk for assistance.

 - A number of departments have access to storage space located on servers.
 These servers contain documents and other data that are utilized by the department.
-Your supervisor must request in writing that you be granted permission to this information send to Director Systems Integration & Security.
+Your supervisor must request in writing that you be granted permission to the severs.
+Please send your request to Director Systems Integration & Security.
 The e-mail is to include the users name and what server and data you need permissions to.

 - A number of Administrative offices have applications that run from to a server.
 In order to be given access to these a new employee must have their supervisor request that permissions be granted.
 Contact the Technology Helpdesk to open a service request to have this done

 - It is strongly recommended that everyone back up their data on a regular basis.
 Some means for backing up data are; departmental server, external hard drive, flash drive or off campus drop boxes.
 Work related data should be backed up to university owned resources.

 - DocSoup — electronic completion, routing, and approval of University documents

 - Faculty Portfolio — for faculty activity data updates and reports provided by Digital Measures